-Philippe Velez McIntyre was born in Paris and grew up in Colombia and the United States.
-In the beginning of the eighties he moved back to Europe where he has been living as a freelance photographer and social activist, first in Madrid and then in Paris.
+Philippe Velez McIntyre , is a freelance photographer and social entrepreneur.
+Born in Paris, he grew up in Colombia and the United States.
+In the beginning of the eighties he moved back to Europe, first in Madrid and then in Paris.
 Since the early nineties he lives and works in Amsterdam.

 In his work McIntyre combines an esthetical and ethical perspective while crossing artistic, social and political disciplines.
 He has been especially active in fields where nature and culture meet, like ecological architecture, sustainable food and agriculture, and urban city planning.
 Other fields of interest are public health and social wellbeing.
 His approach is at the same time educational and spiritual.

 Philippe McIntyre can be reached at: